 Step 3: Change your Twitter display name

-When you’re finished, click Save changes on the right-hand side of the page to save your new display name.
+When you’re finished, click Save on the right-hand side of the page to save your new display name.

 And that’s it!
 You can change your name on Twitter as many times as you’d like following these instructions.
 As mentioned before, however, if you have a verified account, changing your username will cause you to lose your verification check mark.
 It can also be confusing to your followers if you are constantly changing your name.
 After all, with great power comes great responsibility.
 Happy tweeting!